 Although the conscious consumer is a relatively new phenomenon, it’s a powerful one.
 These new ethical, health-conscious consumers look beyond the label: they want to know everything about where the raw materials came from, the product’s composition, the manufacturing process, right through to the company’s corporate responsibility projects.
 This is especially the case as concerns about sustainability and the environment grow; customers want to feel that the choices they make play a part in protecting the planet.

 This attitude has made the consumer more empowered than ever before.
 Now, reputation is everything, as it could drastically affect where consumers choose to invest their hard-earned money.
 There’s no doubt that the conscious consumer is here to stay – and what’s more, they’re extremely influential.
 Looking at the medium and long term, this purchasing behavior is set to become more prevalent, particularly in the health and beauty industry.

 Ethics and sustainability have always played an important role when it comes to consumer behavior and the beauty industry.
-For example, animal welfare is lately of particular concern and this is set to extend.
+For example, animal welfare is lately of particular concern, and this is set to extend.
 From food to beauty and fashion through to pet products, consumers are increasingly making decisions based on animal welfare issues.
 Furthermore, consumers are tending towards vegan and vegetarian diets.
-This tendency is also bleeding out into other consumer choices, where shoppers are actively seeking plant-based products.
+This tendency is also bleeding out into other consumer choices, where health-conscious consumers are actively seeking plant-based products.

 For instance, in a survey across 11 nations conducted by Ingredion Inc., 60% of respondents want to see more “kitchen-like” ingredients in cosmetics, such as plant-based oils, flours, starches, or proteins or the recent craze for turmeric scrub.
 Mintel drilled deeper into this tendency in their report on new trends in food-based beauty.
 Globally, they found: